 To determine your suitability for any refractive procedure, you will need to come in for an initial assessment at our rooms in Nedlands or Melville.
 At this consultation we will check your refraction and look at the general health of your eyes.
 We will discuss the procedure and what results you can expect.
+Providing a letter of referral from either a GP or Optometrist can assist with appointment charges.
 If you would like to check your suitability or if you have other questions please contact us.

 What can you expect from it?

 Modern laser refractive surgery is very safe and effective.
 We commonly hear that it is the best thing they have ever done and that they wished they had done it years ago.
 What we can’t guarantee is perfect vision.
 We do expect to be able to make you able to function well in most situations without glasses.
 Each person heals differently, and some individuals have a natural dominance in one eye.
 What this means is that sometimes the vision in one eye will turn out to be slightly better than the other when tested individually.

 How long does it last?
 Is it permanent?

 Yes, laser surgery permanently alters the shape and focus of your cornea.
 The effect of laser surgery does not wear off but your eyes can continue to change with age.
 This is more likely for those who have a high refractive error to begin with.
 If your eyes do change, it may mean that glasses, or laser enhancement may be necessary.
 It takes 3 months or more for your vision to completely stabilise after the procedure but most of the change happens in the first month.
 After this you should not be aware of any change in distance vision.
 In the very long run there will be changes in the lens inside your eye that may alter the focus when cataracts start to develop.
 Read more

 Laser eye surgery itself takes approximately 10 minutes per eye but you will be with us for about 90 minutes.

 What if I move my eye during the laser treatment?